wfjm/w11/doc/INSTALL_fx2_support.md

 ### <a id="usb-access">Setup USB access</a>

-For using the Cypress FX2 USB interface on Digilent Nexys2, Nexys3 and Atlys boards `udev` rules must be setup to allow user level access to these devices.
+For using the Cypress FX2 USB interface on Digilent Nexys2 and Nexys3 boards `udev` rules must be setup to allow user level access to these devices.
 A set of rules is provided under

     $RETROBASE/tools/fx2/sys